When I think relaxation, I think vacation. However, taking a vacation whenever one feels tired or stressed is neither realistic nor economical.

 The word, “wanderlust” is very popular right now, as the millennial generation has shown itself to be quite nomadic.
 “Wanderlust” tattoos are everywhere, and almost all personal bios include the phrase, “love to travel,” “can’t stay in one place,” “#restless,” etc. But for those of us who do love to #travel but have no #money, our wanderlust perspectives may need to be altered a tad.

-I read a fantastic article on “The Lala,” a website actually founded by two Boilermakers, (Boiler Up!)
+I read a fantastic article on “The Lala,” a website founded by two Boilermakers–Boiler Up!–that had some helpful insights.
 Writer Sophie Longest explained that today, we tend to be so focused on being elsewhere that we can’t appreciate where we are.
 Wanderlust, she says, is actually hurting us.

 Lust.
 An uncontrollable desire to be anywhere but here.
 Our generation is so obsessed with getting out, we don’t know how to be happy where we are. – Longest

-Yes, wanting to experience other cultures is wonderful.
-Traveling isn’t a bad thing–unless you’re skipping town after a bank job, that is.
-However, the millennial generation’s growing obsession with “seeing everything” is making us restless and unable to see what we have.
+Yes, wanting to experience other cultures is important.
+Traveling, of course, isn’t a bad thing–unless you’re skipping town after a bank job.
+However, the millennial generation’s growing obsession with “seeing everything” is making us restless and unable to really see what we have.